-- 4. Many of our rules and regulations may be waived in if they meet the criteria in this guidance.
-However, we cannot waive rules or regulations: - a. that impose obligations required by statute, or other legislation such as EU Directives or Regulations - b. unless our regulatory arrangements (including this policy) give us the power to do so.
+Many of our rules and regulations may be waived in appropriate circumstances.
+However, we cannot waive rules or regulations:

+- a. that impose obligations required by statute, or other legislation such as EU Directives or Regulations - b. unless our regulatory arrangements (including this policy) give us the power to do so.